astral-sh/docs/site/uv/reference/settings/index.md

 For example, when set to `cpu`, uv will use the CPU-only PyTorch index; when set to `cu126`, uv will use the PyTorch index for CUDA 12.6.

 The `auto` mode will attempt to detect the appropriate PyTorch index based on the currently installed CUDA drivers.

+This setting is only respected by `uv pip` commands.

 This option is in preview and may change in any future release.